arttumiettinen/pi2/cluster_info.md

 CSC Puhti cluster
 -----------------

-The required module load commands are: module load gcc/9.1.0 module load fftw/3.3.8-omp
+The required module load command is: module load fftw/3.3.10-mpi-omp

 Compile using command
 make -j16 NO_OPENCL=1